synergy-design-system/synergy-design-system/packages/angular/README.md

 This package provides [Angular](https://angular.io/) wrappers for [Synergy Web Components](https://github.com/synergy-design-system/synergy-design-system/tree/main/packages/components).

-This package aims for an improved UX when used in Angular applications:
+It aims for an improved UX when used in Angular applications:

 - Form support
 - Two way data-binding for properties